 Tip #9: Start a bedtime routine.

 I know what you’re thinking: a bedtime routine so early?
 Yep!
-Bedtime routines have been proven to help babies fall asleep quicker and sleep longer stretches.
-They’re also a great way for parents to bond with their little ones every day.
+Bedtime routines have been proven to help babies fall asleep quicker and sleep longer stretches.3 They’re also a great way for parents to bond daily with their little ones.

 Tip #10: Sleep on your husband’s side of the bed.

-It turns out that, apparently, when you sleep on your husband’s side of the bed, you can’t hear the baby crying! 😉
+Apparently, when you sleep on your husband’s side of the bed, it turns out that you can’t hear the baby crying!

 Jokes aside, there is some truth to this, as a little extra distance between a breastfeeding mama and her newborn can sometimes lessen night wakings.
-The idea is that your newborn will wake when they’re hungry, and not just because they smell mama’s milk.
+The idea is that your newborn will wake when hungry, not just because they smell Mama’s milk.
 It’s worth a try!